Our History

 In 1888, a third and fourth floor were added to the hotel—then named the City Hotel—in order to accommodate veterans of the Civil War who returned to Gettysburg for the 25th anniversary of the battle.
 Throughout the 20th century, the building has been used for a variety of purposes—including a hotel, boarding house, apartment building, and youth hostel—and at one time or another has housed a tavern, pharmacy, barbershop, bowling alley, and art gallery on the first floor.

-Local couple Leslie Trew Magraw and Andrew Johnson bought the James Gettys Hotel in August 2019 and started renovating it soon thereafter.
-Though they could have never guessed that a global pandemic was around the corner, it turns out 2020 was an ideal time to bring new life to this historic hotel.
-In April 2021, after working to revitalize the property, floor by floor, without an interruption in service, they officially unveiled the Union Hotel to the public.When Lord Nelson’s, an art gallery that occupied the first floor of the building for more than three decades, relocated a few doors down in the spring of 2021, the owners began plans to develop a restaurant and tavern in its place.
-After a two-year, floor-to-ceiling refurbishment, the Sign of the Buck–Gettysburg’s premier farm-to-table restaurant–debuted in the summer of 2023, bringing the property full circle to its 1804 roots.
+Gettysburg native Leslie Trew Magraw bought the James Gettys Hotel in August 2019 and started renovating it soon thereafter.
+Though no one could have never guessed that a global pandemic was around the corner, it turns out 2020 was an ideal time to bring new life to this historic hotel.
+In April 2021, after working to revitalize the property, floor by floor, without an interruption in service, the Union Hotel was officially unveiled to the public.
+When Lord Nelson’s, an art gallery that occupied the first floor of the building for more than three decades, relocated a few doors down in the spring of 2021, plans to develop a restaurant and tavern in its place began to evolve.
+After a two-year, floor-to-ceiling refurbishment, the Sign of the Buck—Gettysburg’s premier farm-to-table restaurant, under the guidance of acclaimed local chef Josh Fidler—debuted in the summer of 2023, bringing the property full circle to its 1804 roots.